pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-call-for-editors.md

 > Learn more about the Volunteer Editor role in our [Editor Guide](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html).

+The pyOpenSci Editorial Board is comprised of a diverse group of volunteers.
+As an editor, you join a diverse group of volunteers who care deeply about supporting the scientific Python software that scientists need to do their science.
+You will lead 2-4 scientific Python package reviews a year.
+The typical amount of time per review is anywhere from 1-3 hours a week.
+You may spend a bit more time up front finding reviewers (this is normally the trickiest part).

-The pyOpenSci Editorial Board is comprised of a diverse group of volunteers, with each editor being responsible for the following tasks:
+  As an editor, you are responsible for the following tasks:

 * Finding reviewers from diverse backgrounds who have a mixture of scientific domain and Python experience.
 * Overseeing the entire review process for a package ensuring it runs in a timely and efficient manner.